dev-dull/PyTerraBackTyl/README.md

   - `tfstate_obj` Unpacked JSON (`dict`) which specifies the current terraform state (`terraform.tfstate`)
   - `**kwargs` includes `raw` which contains the original JSON string (`str`) value.
   - No return value.
 Return `None` if needed.
+- `def post_processor_status(self):` _OPTIONAL_
+  - **RETURNS**: A JSON compatible object containing health and status information about the backend.
+This is a good place to report where data is being stored.

+### Troubleshooting:
+- As always, check the log.
+If you haven't modified the default start script, a new subdirectory called `logs` will be created in the same location as the script.
+- Check what information is found in the `/state` endpoint.
+You can monitor state changes with the command `watch -d "curl -s http://localhost:2442/state"`.